-After verifying that the setup is working correctly, start varying load current and input voltage to see if you can find any combination that makes the transient response look suspiciously "ringy."
+After verifying that the setup is working correctly, I start varying load current and input voltage to see if I can find any combination that makes the transient response look suspiciously "ringy."
 This procedure may lead to an adjustment for best loop stability or faster loop transient response.
 Nearly always you will find that loop response looks better if you add in several $k\Omega$ for $R_C$ .
 Do this only if necessary, because as explained before, $R_C$ above 1k may require the addition of $C_F$ to control $V_C$ pin ripple.
-If everything looks OK, use a heat gun and cold spray on the circuit (especially the output capacitor) to bring out any temperature-dependent characteristics.
+If everything looks OK, I use a heat gun and cold spray on the circuit (especially the output capacitor) to bring out any temperature-dependent characteristics.

 Keep in mind that this procedure does not take initial component tolerance into account.
 You should see fairly clean response under all load and line conditions to ensure that component variations will not cause problems.
 One note here: according to Murphy, the component most likely to be changed in production is the output capacitor, because that is the component most likely to have manufacturer variations (in ESR) large enough to cause problems.
 It would be a wise move to lock down the sources of the output capacitor in production.
-Also, try varying component values by a factor of 2 and see if the behavior is still acceptable.
-Double and halve the values of $R{\rm C}$ and $C{\rm C}$ and output capacitors.
-If the regulator still works correctly, it will likely be good in production.

 A possible exception to the "clean response" rule is at very light loads, as evidenced in Figure 14 with $I{LOAD} = 50$ mA.
 Switching regulators tend to have dramatic shifts in loop response at very light loads, mostly because the inductor current becomes discontinuous.
 One common result is very slow but stable characteristics.
 A second possibility is low phase margin, as evidenced by ringing at the output with transients.
 The good news is that the low phase margin at light loads is not particularly sensitive to component variation, so if it looks reasonable under a transient test, it will probably not be a problem in production.
-Note that frequency of the light load ringing may vary with component tolerance but phase margin generally hangs in there.
+Note that fre-quency of the light load ringing may vary with component tolerance but phase margin generally hangs in there.